wilsonpeng20070926-beep/wilsonpeng20070926-beep.github.io/index.md

 ## Bio

-I am an highschool researcher focused on scientific AI for materials and nanomedicine.
+I am an high school researcher focused on scientific AI for materials and nanomedicine.
 Broadly, I am interested in trustworthy AI systems that accelerate scientific discovery in high-stakes domains.
 Especially, I work on structured reasoning for scientific LLMs—graph-based inference, tool-augmented verification, and multi-agent critique for nanobiomaterials design.

 I currently work with AIXC, where I explore reasoning architectures for safety-critical scientific workflows and research directions aligned with conference submissions.
-I have attended [Conference 1] and plan to attend/submit to [Conference 2], with an emphasis on [topics you will explore as an intern / for submissions].
+I plan to attend/submit to AAAI, with an emphasis on LLM in Materials

 ---